In this guide, I will show you exactly how to export MP4 files in DaVinci Resolve.

 YouTube’s Recommended Bitrate:

-If you want to upload your MP4 to YouTube, here’s a link to what they recommend you aim for.
+If you want to upload your MP4 to YouTube, here’s a link to their recommended settings.

 The most important thing when uploading to YouTube is that you don’t upload a video with a lower bitrate than its source.
-By using the “Best,” you can be sure that does not happen, and it looks like it won’t happen anyways, according to my little test.
+Preferably, a bit higher, for a “compression buffer”, which you can read more about here.

 If you are uploading a regular full HD video (1080p) without a bunch of fusion compositions and graphic design etc., you could probably roll with the “Medium” as well!
 Test it out yourself, and check if you can see any difference!